Best Things to Do in Coronado: a locals guide

 - ENO Market & Pizzeria: Grab-and-go foods for the beach and delicious coffee.

-Christmas at the hotel del
+Christmas at the Hotel Del

-One of the most magical places during Christmas in San Diego is the Hotel Del Coronado.
+One of the most magical places during Christmas in San Diego is the Hotel Del.
 People flock here for the experience, ice skating rink, and winter village.
 There are multiple Christmas trees throughout the property, an actual ice skating rink on the beach, and artisanal stands selling hot chocolate and snacks.
 For more Christmas Activities in San Diego head to this blog post!

 LOCALS FUN FACT: There is a historic home in Coronado that resembles the Hotel Del.
 The locals call it “Baby Del”.
 It’s one of San Diego’s most historic landmarks and is located at 1144 Isabella Avenue.

-Things to Do in Coronado
+Best Things to Do in Coronado

 Best Restaurants in Coronado

 The Henry ($$): My favorite restaurant on the island that is great for brunch, walk-up coffee, or dinner!
-Get the french toast and thank me later.
+Get the French toast and thank me later.

-Serea ($$$): located at the hotel del this restaurant serves Mediterranean and Portuguese-inspired cuisine.
+Serea ($$$): located at the Hotel Del this restaurant serves Mediterranean and Portuguese-inspired cuisine.
 The patatas bravas are INCREDIBLE!

 Il Fornaio ($$$$): Italian fine dining with beautiful views of downtown San Diego.

 Buona Forchetta ($$): Casual Italian restaurant serving Napolean-style pizzas and delicious pasta.
+Loews Resort also offers fine dining options with oceanfront views.

-Best Photo Spots on Coronado Island
+Best Photo Spots

 - The Hotel Del